4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/18-Nested-arrays/README.md

 # `18` Nested Arrays

-It is possible to find an array comprised of other arrays (it is called a two-dimension array or matrix).
+It is possible to find an array comprised of other arrays (it is called a two-dimensional array or matrix).

 In this example, we have an array of coordinates that you can access by doing the following: